+In order to motivate UEs to proactively report 3GPP sensing data to mobile network operators and guarantee the sensing service performance, it is necessary to negotiate with the UEs on charging for sensing service between UEs and mobile network operators if the UEs are selected as sensing transmitter or receiver .

 The 6G sensing processing unit can gather sensing data from one or multiple network infrastructures.
 Upon request, the 6G mobile network operator can provide UAV flight trajectory tracking services to trusted third-party applications, such as UAV service operators, regulatory agencies, Uncrewed Aerial System Traffic Management (UTM) systems, UAV itself, etc.